IMIRONMAN-jarvis/IMIRONMAN-jarvis/README.md

 Hi folks,
-im pawansai,a passionate Computer Science Engineering student with a strong interest in Machine Learning, AI, and Software I have basic skills in Machine Learning, Python, JavaScript, C Programming. im currently interested and gaining knowledge in Machine Learning. you can reach me through my mail : pawansaigopi17@gmail.com
+im pawansai,a passionate Computer Science Engineering student with a strong interest in Machine Learning, AI, and Software.
+I have basic skills in Machine Learning, Python, JavaScript, C Programming. im currently interested and gaining knowledge in Machine Learning. you can reach me through my mail : pawansaigopi17@gmail.com